micmejia/bible-dump/AMPC/Romans/Rom 15.md

-But now since I have no further opportunity for work in these regions, and since I have longed for [^b]enough years to come to you,
+But now since I have no further opportunity for work in these regions, and since I have longed for enough years to come to you,